Nonparametric Estimation of Functional Dynamic Factor Model: Data application

 \subsection{\textit{Yield curve}}

 The interest rate data from the Federal Reserve are available in the R package \textit{YieldCurve}.
 The dataset represents monthly yield data from June $1982$ to May $ 2012$ at different maturities: $3$ months, $6$ months, $1$ year, $2$ years, $3$ years, $5$ years, $7$ years and $10$ years (see Figure \ref{data1}).
 Yield curves are important in economics and finance and can help to determine the current and future position of the economy.
-The Nelson-Siegel parametrization is commonly used to describe yield curves \citep[see][]{NelsonandSiegel87, Diebold2006, KoopmanEtAl2010}, but it cannot be applied to a general dataset and is computationally expensive.
-Our proposal is a nonparametric estimator and can be applied to a general dataset.
+The Nelson-Siegel parametrization is commonly used to describe yield curves \citep[see][]{NelsonandSiegel87, Diebold2006, KoopmanEtAl2010}.
+Our proposal is a nonparametric estimator and can be considered as alternative modeling to the Nelson-Siegel modeling.
 To justify the functional approach, we assume that the dataset is continuous on maturities.
 That is, a curve $X_{n}(s)$ represents interest rates in month $n$ with time to maturity $s$.
 To estimate the continuous curves, we fit $15$ cubic B-spline basis functions for each monthly observation, i.e., $X_{n}(s)=\sum_{r=1}^{15} b_{r,n} \phi_{r}(s)$, where $\{\phi_{1}, \ldots, \phi_{15}\}$ is the B-spline basis function, with $n=1, \ldots, 366$.

 Yield curves were analyzed with a nonparametric approach and with a functional approach. \cite{HaysSpencerShen2012} used a functional approach combined with an EM algorithm to jointly estimate the factor loading curves and the factors.
 Their approach is difficult to apply if more data are observed at different maturities and almost impossible to apply if the functional data are observed in a dense set.
 In contrast, our estimators are easy to implement and can be applied to either dense or sparse observations and for stationary and nonstationary functional time series.